thanos-io/thanos/docs/caching.md

 However it is possible to give guidance on what each component tries to achieve, what it is used for and how you could configure this.

 <sub>
-1. service level agreement<br />
+- service level agreement
-2. service level objective<br />
+- service level objective
-3. service level indicator
+- service level indicator
 </sub>

 # Types of cache